CyberSkyline/ctf-ng/MINIO.md

 2. If `USE_MINIO=false` or not set:
    - Use AWS S3
    - Disable uploads if not configured

-## Verifying Setup

-### Test Upload

-After setup, test by uploading an image to a support ticket:

-1. Create a support ticket
-2. Upload a WebP image
-3. Check the console logs for: `"File uploaded successfully to minio"`

 ### MinIO Web Console